 As the theatre festival continues, I find myself attending plays that I wouldn’t usually consider.
 That’s the benefit of volunteering.
 Once the audience is in its seat, the choice is stark – sit outside silently and gaze at Facebook – if there is a sufficiently strong Wifi signal.
 Or actually see the show.

 This evening was at Teachers’ Club on Parnell Square.
-A pleasant and tastefully appointed venue that as well as the Gay Theatre Festival holds various different events on an on-going basis – such as the Anarchist Bookfair; the Communist Party of Ireland’s AGM; the Vegan Club’s get-togethers – much respect to vegans but I suspect they may be too weak from hunger to party like its 1999 on a regular basis.
+A pleasant and tastefully appointed venue that in addition to the Gay Theatre Festival, holds various different events on an on-going basis – such as the Anarchist Bookfair; the Communist Party of Ireland’s AGM; the Vegan Club’s get-togethers.

 Last night’s double bill involved two plays which had no similarity to each other.